-The kids got this game for Christmas and it was an immediate hit.
-It jumped right onto our “Board games for the family” list.
-What I love about the game is that it’s a lot of fun but it also encourages teamwork and focus.
+My kids got this game for Christmas and it was an immediate hit!
+It jumped right into our board games for the whole family list.
+What I love about the game is that it’s a lot of fun, but it also encourages teamwork and focus.

 The objective of the game is to travel through time by spinning the time machine and advancing the appropriate number of circles.
 If the time machine spinner or the game piece lands on a “search,” you pull an item from the stack.
 The item can be something like a vase, a cat, a horse, a cape etc. Most of the objects exist in each of the time periods.

 My kids got this when they were 7 & 8, I think the best age range for this game is 4 – 8!
 My son is 9 and is already getting bored with this game unless we all get involved and then he loves to get down on the floor and play.
 Just an FYI, this game is quite large, so it doesn’t fit on a table, we put it on the floor of our 38′ fifth wheel and have some fun with it.

 This is one of my favorite games for kids because it makes them think!
 I use it for homeschool too, I love it.
 It is based on the old “20 Questions” we all played as kids so it is super fun and works great as a party game.